Troy Andersen: Professional career

-Andersen was drafted 58th overall by the Atlanta Falcons in the 2022 NFL Draft.
+Andersen was selected in the second round with the 58th overall pick by the Atlanta Falcons in the 2022 NFL draft.
 The Falcons previously obtained the pick in the trade that sent Julio Jones to the Tennessee Titans.
 Andersen made his season debut in Week 2 against the Los Angeles Rams.
 In Week 6 against the San Francisco 49ers, Andersen made his first professional start, where had a season-high 13 tackles in the 28–14 win.
+He finished the season with 69 tackles through 17 games and five starts.

+On September 26, 2023, Andersen was placed on injured reserve after suffering a shoulder/pectoral injury in Week 3.

+In Week 4 of the 2024 season, Andersen recorded 16 tackles and returned an interception 47 yards for a touchdown in a 26-24 win over the New Orleans Saints, earning NFC Defensive Player of the Week.